MCP and Agent Security

 - Block unexpected tools before connecting production agents

-OWASP Agentic AI Security Top 10 — 2026
+OWASP Top 10 for Agentic Applications 2026

 MCP tool poisoning and confused deputy

-- Tool description poisoning: hidden instructions embedded in JSON schema description fields (Invariant Labs mcp-injection-experiments)
+- Tool description poisoning: hidden instructions embedded in JSON schema description fields

 - Confused deputy: agent acts for attacker-controlled content with higher privilege than the originating principal intended